Frequently Asked Questions

 - Scenic views

-People wanting a better view of rivers, lakes, mountains, etc.
+People want a better view of rivers, lakes, mountains, etc.

 - Misguided intent to save money

 Correctly pruned trees are not often apparent to the untrained eye, whereas a "topped" tree is very apparent.
-The examples of quality tree care frequently go unnoticed while the mutilated victims of topping serve as a standard no-no for tree care.
+The examples of quality tree care frequently go unnoticed, while the mutilated victims of topping serve as a standard no-no for tree care.
 Topping destroys the natural form of trees.
-It stimulates excessive, undesirable growth, and quickly defeats the original purpose of pruning your trees.
-Restorative pruning over time, can slowly bring back a natural shape after the tree has been topped.
-A tree's life is reduced by topping and the resultant decay weakens the limbs and trunk.
+It stimulates excessive, undesirable growth and defeats the original purpose of pruning your trees.
+Restorative pruning can bring back a tree's natural shape after being topped.
+A tree's life is reduced by topping, and the resultant decay weakens the limbs and trunk.
 Topping a tree can become the most expensive method of trimming when considering the loss of tree value and the increasing maintenance costs required to preserve an unnatural form.
-Topping cannot and will not make a tree safe, it causes more problems.
-Those people that ignore proper tree care, and top trees ensure long loss to everyone, especially the tree.
+Topping cannot and will not make a tree safe, and it causes more problems.
+People who ignore proper tree care and top trees ensure long loss to everyone, especially the tree.